ASKD-Whisper: Adaptive Self-knowledge Distillation for Efficient and Low-Latency Automatic Speech Recognition: Abstract

 \section{Abstract}

-Knowledge distillation is one of the most effective methods for model compression.
-Previous studies have focused on the student model effectively training the predictive distribution of the teacher model.
-However, during training, the student model may inherit the shortcomings of the teacher model, which can lead to a decline in generalization capacity.
-To mitigate this issue, we propose adaptive self-knowledge distillation (ASKD), which dynamically reduces the dependence of the teacher model to improve the self-training capacity, and performs the self-knowledge distillation method to improve the generalization capacity of the student model.
-We further distill the Whisper model into a smaller variant, called FastWhisper.
-In our post-training setting, FastWhisper achieved a word error rate of 1.07\% lower than the teacher model Whisper, and its relative inference time was 5 times faster.
+Knowledge distillation (KD) is one of the most effective paradigms for compressing large-scale foundation models into deployable architectures.
+In the context of Automatic Speech Recognition (ASR), previous studies have predominantly focused on forcing the student model to strictly mimic the predictive distribution of a massive teacher model.
+However, this static dependency often presents an inherent trade-off: while the student rapidly acquires basic linguistic representations, it simultaneously inherits the teacher's domain-specific blind spots and over-confident hallucinations, leading to a severe decline in out-of-distribution generalization capacity.
+To effectively mitigate this issue, we propose Adaptive Self-Knowledge Distillation (ASKD), a dynamic curriculum framework.
+ASKD systematically decays the dependency on the teacher's distribution as training progresses—thereby unlocking the student's independent reasoning capacity—and subsequently employs a self-knowledge distillation phase to act as a structural regularizer.
+By applying ASKD, we distill the massive Whisper architecture into a compact variant, ASKD-Whisper.
+In our comprehensive evaluations across diverse acoustic domains, ASKD-Whisper not only achieves a 5$\times$ speedup in inference latency but also outperforms its teacher model by yielding a 1.07\% lower word error rate (WER).
+These results demonstrate that ASKD effectively prevents teacher-induced overfitting and establishes a new state-of-the-art for generalizable model compression.